Containers for Frozen Foods

 I save all the whip topping containers for the veggies, line a 9 x 13 pan with aluminum foil.
 Put the entree inside and freeze it.
 Take out entree once it is frozen solid and slip it into a cereal box liner.
 I tape the liner shut, getting rid of all the air by using a straw.
 I then write the name, date, and other items for the entire dinner & stack in the freezer.

-Discuss "Glad Ovenwear" in The Dollar Stretcher Community
+Check out "Glad Ovenwear" in The Dollar Stretcher Community

 Share your thoughts about this article with the editor: Click Here